Sunwood-ai-labs/swarm-neko-neko-company/docs/README.en.md

     G -->|transfer_to_hr| E
     G -->|transfer_to_engineer| F

-    %% Each agent's functions and results
+    %% Each agent's functions and outputs
     A -->|make_strategic_decision| S[Management Decisions]
     A -->|escalate_to_human| H[Human Escalation]